heyrict/tableutils/README.md

 ------------
 No wheels yet.

-Please soft-link the whole tableutils folder to python3 dist-package folder.
+Please soft-link the whole tableutils folder to python3 dist-package(site-packages) folder.
 You may also want to alias `frontend.py` to a new name.

 ### Linux or Unix-like systems